-Population monitoring for wolverine consists of analyzing harvest data and using the collection and analysis of biological data from the harvest sample through mandatory carcass turn-in from trappers.
-The statewide trend in wolverine using CPUE is a stable to declining trend (Fig.28) and a comparison of wolverine CPUE with the other terrestrial species is presented in Fig 52.
-The harvest sample of wolverine provides only a very small sample size, so population parameters are more difficult to interpret.
+Population monitoring for wolverine has consisted of analyzing harvest data and using the collection and analysis of biological data from the harvest sample through mandatory carcass turn-in from trappers.
+Up through th 2011-12 season, the statewide trend in wolverine using CPUE is a stable to declining trend (Fig.28) and a comparison of wolverine CPUE with the other terrestrial species is presented in Fig 52.
+The harvest sample of wolverine has provided only a very small sample size, so population parameters are more difficult to interpret.
 However, the long-term trend in population parameters have showed about .5 juveniles per adult female (Fig. 29), a mixed age structure with a relatively continuous representation of juveniles (Fig. 30), about a 50% female sex ratio (Fig. 31), with a median age of adults higher than the median age of the total harvest (Fig. 32).